This data set provides a Near-Real-Time (NRT) map of sea ice concentrations for both the Northern and Southern Hemispheres.

 |0 - 250||Sea ice concentration (fractional coverage scaled by 250)|

 |251||Circular mask used in the Arctic to cover the irregularly-shaped data gap around the pole (caused by the orbit inclination and instrument swath)|

 Software and tools for reading and displaying the files are located in the

 tools directory on the FTP site and descriptions of the tools can be found on the Polar Stereographic Data Tools Web page.
-Software includes IDL and Matlab routines to ingest and read these NRT sea ice concentration data.
+Software includes IDL routines to ingest and read these NRT sea ice concentration data.
 Table 3 lists the tools that can be used with this data set.

 |Tool Type||Tool File Name(s) or Description|

 The SSMIS instrument is a microwave radiometer that senses emitted microwave radiation from the Earth's surface.
 This radiation is affected by surface and atmospheric conditions, and thus provides a range of geophysical information including sea ice concentration.